emircan-sahin/mir4-community/README.md

 # mir4-community
-This project is social media for a nft game (with React and Typescript)
+This project is social media for nft game (with React and Typescript)